AlexGitHub11/Wasp-Web/README.md

     Open your web browser and navigate to http://localhost/waspweb

-     - If using a virtualhost navigate to replace 'localhost' with name.
+     - If using a virtualhost, replace 'localhost' with the VH name.

     Follow the instructions on each page.
-If you find yourself stuck on a level, please refer to the demo video for a walkthrough.
+If you are stuck on a level, please look at the demo video for a walkthrough.
 I created this web application as a learning tool to deepen my understanding of software security.
-Consequently, the levels are designed to be approachable do not require an advanced understanding of web app exploitation and security.
+Consequently, the levels are designed to be approachable and do not require an advanced knowledge of web app exploitation and security.